Malachi's Cove

-Malachi's Cove is a 1974 British-Canadian coming-of-age period drama film directed by Henry Herbert and starring Donald Pleasence, Veronica Quilligan and Dai Bradley.
-It is based on the short story Malachi's Cove by Anthony Trollope and is also known as The Seaweed Children.
+Malachi's Cove (also known as The Seaweed Children) is a 1974 British-Canadian coming-of-age period drama film directed by Henry Herbert and starring Donald Pleasence, Veronica Quilligan and Dai Bradley.
+It is based on the 1864 short story Malachi's Cove by Anthony Trollope.

 Plot

-In North Cornwall, 1880, Mally Trenglos is a tough young girl aged sixteen who collects seaweed and sells it as fertilizer for the local farmers.
+In North Cornwall, 1880, Mally Trenglos, a tough young girl aged sixteen, collects seaweed and sells it as fertilizer for the local farmers.
 She lives with her grandfather Malachi in a little hut above the cove where she collects seaweed.
 Her parents died two years before from drowning.
 When Mally's mother discovered her father's body, she wanted him to be buried and stayed with his body in a dangerous storm.
 Mally went in the village to get help but no one came.
-The Gunliffes, a local farming family, answered but didn't believe her.
-By the time she was back at the sea, Mally's mother was dead.
+The Gunliffes, a local farming family, answered but did not believe her.
+By the time she was back at the sea, Mally's mother had also drowned.

-The film focuses on the life of Mally, her grandfather and Barty Gunliffe, a local boy (son of the family who didn't believe Mally when she claimed of her mum's drowning) who keeps taking weed from their cove.
-Barty and Mally remain enemies until one day when Barty comes to prove to Mally that he's not afraid.
+The film focuses on the life of Mally, her grandfather and Barty Gunliffe, a local boy (son of the family who did not believe Mally when she claimed of her mum's drowning) who keeps taking weed from their cove.
+Barty and Mally remain enemies until one day when Barty comes to prove to Mally that he is not afraid of the stormy ocean.
 As a result, he hits his head on a rock.
 He is unconscious but Mally manages to pull him from the sea.
-Luckily though Barty survives.
-However, Mrs. Gunliffe, who despises Mally, has a suspicion that Mally did it to kill him.
+Luckily, though, Barty survives.
+However, Mrs. Gunliffe, who despises Mally, has a suspicion that Mally tried to kill him.
 In the end, Barty and Mally become friends and the film ends with Barty helping Mally collect the seaweed.